CHURCHES OF SAMOA

 We are founded on God, so Malua is everyone’s; The pupil of Gods Church."

-Funded by donations, extensive fundraising and a multi million dollar loan from Samoa National Provident Fund, the church is one of the most visually high impact in Samoa, with siapo patterns embedded in the architecture and its extensive night lighting.
+The church is one of the more recently built in Samoa, with siapo patterns embedded in the architecture and extensive night lighting.

 * Inside church shot via Samoa Times